brimdata/zui/docs/Supported-Platforms.md

-[open an issue](Troubleshooting.md#opening-an-issue) on any problem you experience with Brim regardless of platform version, but please understand that we may be limited in our ability to provide quick fixes (or any fix at all) for certain platforms, subject to availability.
+[open an issue](Troubleshooting.md#opening-an-issue) on any problem you experience with Brim regardless of platform version, but please understand that we may be limited in our ability to provide quick fixes (or any fix at all) for some platform versions.

 # Per-Platform Details